-From start to finish, we anticipate that Rites of Passage 20/20 Vision will involve around 90 local + national artists and collaborators.
+From start to finish, Rites of Passage 20/20 Vision will involve over 65 local + national artists and collaborators.

 Yes for sure!
 The project is best viewed by children ages 5 and up.
-Babies in arms welcome.
+Infants in arms also welcome.

 Can I be involved?
 How?

-If you are BIPOC woman or femme artist and would like to contribute work, cure-ate a room, perform with us, or if you are a professional interested in joining our Production Team, please learn more here and fill out an Collaborator Application.
-If you are a young person interested in interning with us, fill out an Intern Application here.
+If you are BIPOC woman artist and would like to contribute work, cure-ate a room, perform with us, or if you are a professional woman interested in joining our Pro-Creative Team, please learn more here and fill out an Collaborator Application.

-Join our mailing list for updates on the project:
+Get on our mailing list to receive updates on the project: